 How to Start Yoga When You’re Nervous (A Guide for Real People)

-Trying yoga for the first time can feel strange.
 Maybe you’re worried you’re not flexible enough, or you won’t know the poses, or everyone else will look like they’ve been practising for years.
 The truth?
-Most people feel nervous before their first class — and most are pleasantly surprised by how normal it feels once they get started.
+Most people feel nervous before their first class and most are pleasantly surprised by how normal it feels once they get started.

 Here’s a simple, honest guide to help you begin yoga without the pressure.

-Start with a class designed for beginners
+Start with a Class Designed for Beginners

 You don’t need to be flexible